 I didn’t know what I was searching for, but I knew that none of the usual options life presents a Yale graduate attracted me.
 I went to Taiwan, learned Chinese, and soon found myself working as a translator.
 I spent most of my 20s there, educating myself broadly (though not at all rigorously – it was more through osmosis) in Eastern spiritual traditions.
 I also read voraciously: books on health, nutrition, globalization, spirituality, physics, and biology.
 Translation led to other business opportunities, and I became familiar with this dimension of the human experience.
 In Taiwan, I met my dear friend and ex-wife Patsy, with whom I have three children, all boys.
-I am since remarried and have a fourth son.
+In 2011 I remarried.
+My wife Stella an I have a son, my fourth.
 No one ever told me the procedure for making girls.

 In my late 20s I entered what was to be a long period of intensifying crisis.
 It started when all my professional work became intolerable.
 It became excruciating to do work I didn’t care about.
 Even though a million reasons told me why it was irresponsible, impractical, and foolish to quit, I eventually could not make myself do it anymore.
 An irrepressible feeling, “I am not here to be doing this!” took control of my life.
 So I entered a long period of searching.
 I did a yoga teacher training and discovered I definitely didn’t want to teach yoga.
 I taught at Penn State University in a very marginal position – my official job title was “temporary employee type 2” – and reaffirmed my aversion to academia.
 And I stayed at home a lot taking care of our little boys.